-White-tailed sea eagle chicks have taken flight in Orkney for the first time in nearly 150 years.
+White-tailed sea eagle chicks flying in Orkney for first time in 150 years

 The two birds that hatched in Hoy in May have successfully fledged, RSPB Scotland announced yesterday.

 The discovery was made by two RSPB Scotland volunteers, Katharine Stark and Janet Yeung, when they spotted both chicks in flight as they arrived in Hoy for an “Eaglewatch” event on Wednesday – an arrangement that has been running every day to help locals and visitors enjoy seeing the birds.